- GLRI results are reported in Reports to Congress and the President.

 - GLRI has been central to efforts that keep self-sustaining populations of silver, bighead, and black carp out of the Great Lakes.

-- Since 2010, more than 4,900 river-miles (over 350 in FY 2017) have been cleared for fish passage.
+- More than 6,000 river-miles have been cleared for fish passage through FY 2020.

 - More than 460,000 acres of habitat, including over 65,000 acres of coastal wetlands, have been protected, restored or enhanced through FY 2020.